-1 A valid reason for late submission could include mitigating circumstances, such as an acute illness or a bereavement.
+&lt;sup>1 A valid reason for late submission could include mitigating circumstances, such as an acute illness or a bereavement.

->5% and ≤ 10% over word limit 10 marks will be deducted from the candidate's final agreed mark for the assessment, on the University's 100-point marking scale. >10% and ≤ 20% over word limit 20 marks will be deducted from the candidate's final agreed mark for the assessment, on the University's 100-point marking scale.
+≤ 5% over word limit 5 marks will be deducted from the candidate's final agreed mark for the assessment, on the University's 100-point marking scale. >5% and ≤ 10% over word limit 10 marks will be deducted from the candidate's final agreed mark for the assessment, on the University's 100-point marking scale. >10% and ≤ 20% over word limit 20 marks will be deducted from the candidate's final agreed mark for the assessment, on the University's 100-point marking scale.
 20% over word limit the candidate will be awarded zero marks (a fail) for the assessment concerned.

-Information regarding word counts is given in Section 2.2.
+Information regarding word counts for each assessment is given in Section 2.